Join London’s biggest gathering of built environment experts — Building London Summit 2021

 Get the vantage point of a senior government minister on the route to recovery for London’s housing strategy in an uncertain economy (Invited speaker)

 Understand how business and government can work together to maximise opportunities arising from the recovery

-Leave our timely, informative and engaging sessions feeling informed, inspired

-	and ready to innovate.
+Leave our timely, informative and engaging sessions feeling informed, inspired and ready to innovate.

-	London First members are eligible for complimentary tickets, though places are

-	limited: two tickets per corporate and four tickets per partner member.

-	Non-members can register to attend all sessions for just £75.
-Find out more

-	about London First membership to enjoy discounted entry to all our flagship
+London First members are eligible for complimentary tickets, though places are limited: three tickets per corporate and five tickets per partner member.
+Non-members can register to attend all sessions for just £25.
+Find out more about London First membership to enjoy discounted entry to all our flagship summits.

-	summits.

 Interested in sponsoring the Building London Summit?
-Our offer covers a variety

-	of digital activation opportunities to engage with the summit audience thought

-	leadership and brand awareness.
+Our offer covers a variety of digital activation opportunities to engage with the summit audience thought leadership and brand awareness.
 Click here to talk to us.